yireo/yireo-slides/slides/yireo/downsizing-magento2.md

 # in technical numbers

 ---
-# Magento core of today
+# Magento  of today
-~ XYZ composer packages
+~ 519 composer packages
 ~ XYZ modules
 ~ XYZ lines of code
 ~ Numerous features that you might not need